 Queue When the Service Object determines that an event needs to be fired to the application, it queues the event on an internal event queue.

-Deliver When the event queue is non-empty and all conditions are met for the top event on the queue, this event is removed from the queue and delivered to the application.
+Deliver When the event queue is non-empty, and all conditions are met for the top event on the queue, this event is removed from the queue and delivered to the application.

 Fire The combination of queuing and delivering an event.
 Sometimes, the term is used more loosely and may only refer to one of these steps.
 The reader should differentiate these cases by context.